Unleash/unleash/website/docs/user_guide/rbac.md

 :::info availability

-User group SSO Integration is planned to be released in **Unleash 4.18** and will be available for enterprise customers.
+User group syncing is planned to be released in Unleash 4.18 and will be available for enterprise customers.

 :::